rolanddelarosaph/Customer-and-Product-Sales-Data-Exploration-and-Analysis/README.md

-# 🧠 Customer and Product Sales Exploratory Data Analysis
+# Customer and Product Sales - Data Exploration and Basic Analysis

-## 📘 Project Overview
+##  Project Overview
 An exploratory data analysis project that builds a **retail sales data warehouse** integrating customer, product, and sales data.
 Using **SQL**, I designed structured tables, imported data from CSV files, and conducted analyses to uncover key business insights.

 ---

-## 🏗️ Project Workflow
+##  Project Workflow

 1. **Database Creation**
    - Built a new database named `DataWarehouseAnalytics`.